The Last of the Live Nude Girls

-Sheila McClear's sharp, sweetly personal account of New York's vanished tenderloin asks the question if such supposedly degrading places are such a blight, why do we remember them with such fondness?
+"Sheila McClear's sharp, sweetly personal account of New York's vanished tenderloin asks the question if such supposedly degrading places are such a blight, why do we remember them with such fondness?
 A fascinating and honest read."
 Mark Jacobson, author of The Lampshade andAmerican Gangster

 "Sheila McClear's beautifully detailed account of her life as a peep-show girl reads as both a eulogy and a paean to the freaks and misfits who have long given their souls to the city.
-Filled with psychological insight, metaphor, and -- above all -- empathy, this book should be read by anyone who has ever taken or even contemplated extreme measures to escape the pain and tedium of life, with the hope of finding some meaning or redemption along the way."
+Filled with psychological insight, metaphor, and above all empathy, this book should be read by anyone who has ever taken or even contemplated extreme measures to escape the pain and tedium of life, with the hope of finding some meaning or redemption along the way."
 Matthew Gallaway, author of The Metropolis Case

-Everyone is required to buy two copies."
+"Everyone is required to buy two copies."
 Gawker

 "Eye-opening, gritty, and compelling."
 The Paris Review Online

 "A collection of disciplined and rewarding New York tales." -The L Magazine